 We are uniquely aware of what USCIS looks for in their H1-B visa petitions, and ensure that your company’s H1-B business plan meets all H1-B Visa petition requirements including:

-- Detailed account of Educational background and/or work history and synthesis of previously acquired skills to be used in US position
+- A detailed account of Educational background and/or work history and synthesis of previously acquired skills to be used in US position

 - A clear definition of the employer-employee relationship between the employee and the petitioning U.S. employer

 - Fully developed job descriptions that demonstrate the US position requires specialized and complex knowledge